 - 1.4 A wide range of equality legislation is in place which places duties on public bodies, including schools, to promote equality and tackle discrimination.
 Race equality duties result from the Race Relations (Amendment) Act 2000.
 Schools are required to produce Disability and Gender Equality Schemes.
-This results from specific duties schools must follow outlined in the Disability Discrimination Act 2005 and the Equality Act 2006 respectively and the accompanying regulations.
+This results from specific duties schools must follow outlined in the Disability Discrimination Act 2005 and the Equality Act 2010 respectively and the accompanying regulations.
 More detail about the legislation is included in the particular sections on disability, gender and race. - 1.5 There is a range of other equality legislation which places duties upon the schools to which they must adhere but there is, as yet, no specific requirement to publish schemes or policies in these areas.
-Both schools have, however, included allusions to some of these other areas within its equality and diversity policy and will be working to integrate fully its approach to promoting equality in the areas of age, religion or belief and sexual orientation into this plan in the future if required. - 1.6 Any requirements resulting from the duty to promote community cohesion as described in the Education and Inspections Act 2006 will also be incorporated into the plan. - 1.7 The Equality Plan sets out in detail how both schools intend to meet their statutory duties and follow best practice.
-It is effectively a strategy and action plan which summarises the school's approach to equality across the whole school community.
+Both schools have, however, included allusions to some of these other areas within its equality and diversity policy and will be working to integrate fully its approach to promoting equality in the areas of age, religion or belief and sexual orientation into this plan in the future if required. - 1.6 Any requirements resulting from the duty to promote community cohesion as described in the Education and Inspections Act 2006 will also be incorporated into the plan. - 1.7 The Equality policy sets out in detail how the school intends to meet its statutory duties and follow best practice.
+It is effectively a strategy which summarises the school's approach to equality across the whole school community.

-2. The School Contexts - What sort of schools are we?
+2. The School Context - What sort of school are we?